• Skip to primary navigation

 • Line baking sheet with parchment paper or silicone mats.

-• Roll out each scoop of cookie dough between the palms of your hands and roll the tops in the sanding sugar.
+• Roll out each scoop of cookie dough between the palms of your hands.

 • Bake for 20-25 minutes or until bottoms are lightly browned.